128technology/docs/docs/concepts_appid.md

 2. Using the `application-identification` mode `tls`
 3. Using the `application-identification` mode `module`

-Additionally, [web filtering](config_domain-based_web_filter.md#overview) provides domain classification using third party data sources to generate a comprehensive, real time, and up-to-date worldwide database for categorizing domains and URLs.
+Additionally, [Web Filtering](config_domain-based_web_filter.md#overview) provides domain classification using third party data sources to generate a comprehensive, real time, and up-to-date worldwide database for categorizing domains and URLs.

 ### DNS-based Services